Skip to main content

 Has the landlord suffered property damage?

-A small stain might be considered property damage, but VCAT may view it as minor or not enough to justify replacing the carpet.
-VCAT may also decide it is normal wear and tear, especially if it is a worn patch rather than a stain.
+A small stain might be considered property damage, but it may also be seen as minor or not enough to justify replacing all the carpet in the house.
+It could also fall under normal wear and tear, especially if it is a worn patch rather than a stain.

 Has the landlord suffered financial loss?